 INTP & INTJ Fives (5w4 & 5w6)

-As discussed in my post, Myers-Briggs / MBTI-Enneagram Correlations, INTP and INTJ are the most common MBTI types among Enneagram Fives.
-Since so many Five traits are attributable to introversion (I), thinking (T), and to some extent, intuition (N), it is hard to imagine an INTP or INTJ not identifying with many of the Five’s propensities.
+As discussed in our post, Myers-Briggs / MBTI-Enneagram Correlations, INTP and INTJ are the most common MBTI types among Enneagram Fives.
+Since so many Five traits are attributable to introversion (I), thinking (T), and to some extent, intuition (N), it’s hard to imagine an INTP or INTJ not identifying with many of the Five’s characteristics.
 In many respects, the Enneagram 5 is well viewed as a sort of INTJ-INTP hybrid.
 That being said, the Five’s “wings” (i.e., 4 or 6) do a fair job of differentiating the INTP 5 and the INTJ 5.
 Generally speaking, INTJs are more apt to have a 6 wing (i.e., 5w6) and INTPs a 4 wing (i.e., 5w4).

 The 5w4 is the more subjective Five subtype.
 Like the Enneagram type 4, 5w4s are driven to understand their own personality, routinely exploring their identity and life’s purpose.
 They are also more idiosyncratic and individualistic in their investigative methods, in many ways operating more like artists than scientists.
 Their explorations are informed, and to some extent driven, by their need for personal meaning and authenticity.

-5w6s, by contrast, are more objective and systematic in their work, content to leave the self and its preferences out of their equations.
+5w6s, by contrast, are more objective and systematic in their work, content to leave the self and its preferences out of the equation.
 Since INTJs use Extraverted Thinking (Te)—the most impersonal and objective of all the functions—they are more apt to identify with the approach and methods of the 5w6 than INTPs are.
 Sixes are known in part for their loyalty to certain conventions or authorities.
 For INTJs, this is evidenced in their devotion to the methods and findings of science.
-By contrast, the freewheeling INTP 5w4 is more likely to function as a critic of science or as devil’s advocate, invoking epistemological arguments to cast doubt on nearly any argument.
+By contrast, the freewheeling INTP 5w4 is more likely to function as a critic of science or devil’s advocate, invoking epistemological arguments to cast doubt on the foundations or presuppositions of a theory.
 Of course, there are always exceptions to these trends.
 Jean-Paul Sartre is a famous example of a 5w4 INTJ and Bill Gates a 5w6 INTP.

 INFJ & INFP Five Characteristics